Tax Office Contact Phone Number | Call 0843 487 1818

 National Insurance contributions – employer responsibilities

-If you have any staff registered as self-employed it is their responsibility to organise National Insurance payments, otherwise contributions should be calculated through your PAYE system and entered via your FPS.
+If you have any staff registered as self-employed it is their responsibility to organise National Insurance payments, otherwise, contributions should be calculated through your PAYE system and entered via your FPS.

 Starting a new tax year – aspects to remember

-April 6th 2013 witnessed the introduction of ‘real-time’ tax returns, which means employers now complete and return payroll information digitally rather than by paper.
+April 6th, 2013 witnessed the introduction of ‘real-time’ tax returns, which means employers now complete and return payroll information digitally rather than on paper.
 If you haven’t already made the change, most of the software required is available free of charge – once established any manual documentation must be transferred to digital format, this includes changes to tax codes, income tax details and National Insurance contribution rates.